-A total of 61220 were in our dataset, distributed across 17 run years.
+A total of 61,220 were in our dataset, distributed across 17 run years.
 The three natal origins with the most fish were the Salmon River, the Methow River, and the Grande Ronde River.

 Out-of-ESU movement

 Table 3: Proportion and number of tagged individuals seen in reaches of the Colubmia or Snake outside of the ESU boundaries that are not necessary for homing.
 For Middle Columbia Steelhead, this is defined as reaches upstream of Priest Rapids Dam on the Upper Columbia River or upstream of Ice Harbor Dam on the Snake River; for Upper Columbia Steelhead, this is defined as reaches upstream of Ice Harbor Dam on the Snake River, and for Snake River Basin Steelhead, this is defined as reaches upstream of Priest Rapids Dam on the Upper Columbia River.